 By the end of this course, you’ll learn how to create logos, make vector patterns, illustrate, etc. You should have more than 30 projects that you can choose to add to your portfolio.

 This is where you’ll find Adobe Illustrator courses focusing on different graphic design careers, like Adobe Illustrator courses for fashion design, e-commerce, branding, illustrations, etc.

-If you’re a beginner, not sure which direction you’ll be heading to, the Introduction to Adobe Illustrator or Adobe Illustrator for Beginners can be helpful.
+If you’re a beginner, not sure which direction you’ll be heading to, the Adobe Illustrator for Beginners or Online Portfolio for Children’s Book Illustrators can be helpful.
 Both courses are around eight hours, and you’ll learn the basic tools and techniques that you can use to create your own projects, including typography, illustration, print ads, etc.

 If you’re a graphic designer who’s interested in looking for improving your drawing skills using Adobe Illustrator, you can also find some advanced classes in different types of illustrations.

 The classes on SkillShare are for all levels of Adobe Illustrator users.
 From the Adobe Illustrator Essential Training class, you can learn the tools and basics following the examples.

 The beginner course will give you a general idea of what you can do with the tools and you can practice your skills with some hands-on class projects.

 If you’re already quite familiar with the tools and basics but want to improve some specific skills like logo design, typography, or illustration, you’ll also find the course that you need.

 For example, logo design can be a challenge for many entry-level graphic designers, and this logo design course with Draplin will help you understand more about the logo design process and you can use the skills on your future projects.